maniospas/Blombly/docs/advanced/libraries.md

 ## loop

-This provides a couple of alternatives for constructing nameless iterators within loop bodies without naming them or needing additional commands.
+This provides methods to simplify list creation from iterables, as well as a couple of alternatives for constructing nameless iterators within loop bodies without naming them or needing additional commands.
 It achieves this by employing the `#of` preprocessor statement under the hood.

+#### Nameless iterators

 The first type of iterator is one that is silently constructed to go through the elements of an iterable.
 This results to a syntax